jsenv/jsenv-template-node-package/readme.md

 - Code coverage

-For informational purposes, a bot is posting a code coverage comment in every pull request.
+For informational purposes, a bot is posting a code coverage comment in the pull request.

 ![Screenshot of codecov pull request comment](./docs/codecov-comment.png)